by Texas Homesteader ~

 Making a Basic Pasta Salad

-When the cooking time was done I poured the pasta into a strainer.
-Then I transferred the hot pasta to a bowl and stirred in a couple of flavor bombs.
+When the pasta was cooked I transferred it to a bowl and stirred in a couple of flavor bombs.
 Those frozen cubes melted into the hot pasta and added quite the explosion of flavor.

 (deep breath…) Oh.
 My.
 Goodness.
 The aroma going on in my kitchen was amazing.
 As the herb bombs melted they added a touch of olive oil as well as all those fresh minced herbs.